Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 - How you or your loved one will travel to the facility.

-These details may help the admissions consultant narrow down your appropriate treatment options.
+These details may help the admissions navigator narrow down your appropriate treatment options.

 If you’d prefer to do your own research, you’ll want to call around to various facilities.
 Before you call a treatment center, you’ll want to create a list of questions to ask them to ensure that they are a match for you.